oktadev/okta-blog/_source/_posts/2022-06-01-cloud-native-java-microservices-with-istio.md

 {% include toc.md %}

-If you prefer to follow along by watching a video, here's the video from the [OktaDev YouTube channel](https://youtu.be/zGpnIhRgMaM).
+If you prefer to follow along by watching a video, see [How to Build Low-Code Microservices on the Cloud Using Istio, JHipster, and Kubernetes] on the [OktaDev YouTube channel](https://youtube.com/oktadev).

 {% youtube zGpnIhRgMaM %}

-**Pre-requisites**
+**Prerequisites**

 - A [Google Cloud Platform](https://cloud.google.com/) account
 - [Docker](https://www.docker.com/get-started) installed on your machine